 The problem was that none of the alleged perpetrators really knew what, ‘it’ was.
 This inevitably led to increased levels of speculation and frustration that was fuelled not only by the teachers but also by the parents, who seem to spend as much time as possible trying to prevent the mysterious it, from happening.
 Every event, every meeting, every social gathering was closely monitored and every minute of the day and night had to be accounted for.
 It was his best friend that had found the solution – an illicit visit to the Saturday afternoon pictures.
 After days of nervous whispering, they had bunked off early from their Saturday job at Woolworth’s, to meet the equally complicit girls outside the cinema.

 Dispelling any sense of impeding dementia, the name of the film and its steamy billboard appeared in front of him.
 The V.I.P’s with Elizabeth Taylor and Richard Burton.
-A most suitable choice to launch into the discovery of, ‘it’.
+A most suitable choice to launch the discovery of, ‘it’.

 The subject of which seats, had not been discussed during the days of planning, so when the face behind the thick glass ticket counter asked the question, it produced a quick fumble and checking of coins.
 Going Dutch was, not yet, a familiar term.
-Fortunately, the Saturday job had just come up trumps with two rather thin wage packets and they each paid the extortionate three shillings, with as much sophisticated casualness that could be mustered in the face of having almost obliterated their financial reserves.
+Fortunately, the Saturday job had just come up trumps with two rather thin wage packets.
+They each paid the extortionate three shillings, with as much sophisticated casualness that could be mustered in the face of having almost obliterated their financial reserves.

 Coats were neatly folded and located on adjacent seats and hands were placed nervously on laps, while the lights dimmed and Pearl and Dean flashed on the screen with hastily sketched images of where to find the nearest Wimpy bar.
 In reality and at that moment, eating a hamburger was the last thing on anyone’s mind.